eden-max-stack/Migrainez/README.md

 # Migrainez: Migraine Management Web Application

 ## Overview
 This project is a comprehensive web application designed to assist users in managing migraines.
-The application offers several features, including the ability to book appointments with doctors, access curated YouTube videos and research resources, use a migraine detection model, and contact the development team for support.
+The application offers several features, including booking appointments with doctors, accessing curated YouTube videos and research resources, using a migraine detection model, and contacting the development team for support.

 The project was developed using the **MERN stack**:
 - **MongoDB**: For storing and managing user and appointment data.